mhahnFr/Object_Converter/README.md

 ### Final notes
-Although this project is not under active developement, it can be used as a base for an object orientied 3D file format.
+Although this project is not under active developement, it can be used as a base for an object-orientied 3D file format.
 Also, the Wavefront parser might be useful for other projects.

 © 2017 [mhahnFr](https://www.github.com/mhahnFr)